Darkhaxxor005/SQLIChecker-V2.0/Readme.md

-Paste your all of the urls inside the url.txt line by line.
+Paste your all of the urls inside the url.txt file line by line.

-Then simply type python SQLchecker.py , it will find you those injectable sites.
+       Then simply type python SQLchecker.py and it will find you the SQL injectable sites.